bay0624/Supervised-Machine-Learning/README.md

 Training Data Score: 0.6485221674876848 <br>
 Testing Data Score: 0.5253083794130158

-### Create Confusion Matrix for the Logistic Regression Model for the unscaled data and printing out the Classification Report
+### Create Confusion Matrix for the Logistic Regression Model for the unscaled data and print out the Classification Report
 ```python
 from sklearn.metrics import confusion_matrix, classification_report